-Have you ever shopped around online to see which local banks and credit unions have the best rates on savings or the lowest interest rates on a mortgage?
-If so, then you should do the same whenever looking for a title loan provider.
-Look into the different rates of interest and fees they charge on your title loan.
+Have you ever shopped around to see which banks and credit unions have the fastest payout times for their loan products?
+If so, then you should do the same whenever looking for a car title loan provider.
+Look into the different rates of interest and fees they charge.
 Besides checking rates you definitely want to ask these two specific questions:

 - How do I get my funds?